 The sand in the bunker is on the player’s line of play for the next stroke from outside the bunker.

-But if the ball played from the bunker comes back into the bunker, or the player takes relief by dropping a ball in the bunker, the restrictions in Rules 12.2b(1) and 8.1a again apply to that ball in play in the bunker.Penalty for Breach of Rule 12.2: General Penalty.
+But if the ball played from the bunker comes back into the bunker, the player takes relief by dropping a ball in the bunker or the player decides not to take relief outside the bunker, the restrictions in Rules 12.2b(1) and 8.1a again apply to that ball in play in the bunker.Penalty for Breach of Rule 12.2: General Penalty.

 Specific Rules for Relief for Ball in Bunker